Mission Beyond the Pacific

-Editors Note: This article is the second in a four-part series exploring how diaspora missions is not a new phenomenon.
+Editors' Note: This article is the second in a four-part series exploring how diaspora missions is not new.
 We have lessons to learn and examples to follow as we minister to and through the immigrant communities among us.
 (See also part one.)

 The Presbyterian Church founded the Japanese Presbyterian Mission in San Francisco in the 1880s.
 Their immediate goal was to reach the issei—Japanese immigrants to North America—who had recently begun to appear in large numbers along the California coast.

 Their arrival was an unintended consequence of international politics and global commerce.
 American Commodore Matthew Perry and his fleet forced Japan to “open” itself to the Western world in 1853.
 The opening went both ways, and thousands ended up coming to the United States via the West Coast.
 Most imagined themselves as temporary transplants.
 They planned to find work, make money, save up, and go home.

 In July 1886, the Presbyterian Board called Dr. Ernest Sturge to serve as missionary to the Japanese in California.
 The Sturge family, formerly medical missionaries to Thailand and China, were on home-leave in San Francisco recovering from cholera.
 They thought they might continue their medical ministry among the Chinese in the Bay Area, but that work was already overstaffed with doctors.